 'The Suffocated' points out that the character 綫, meaning 'thread', on the coins cards probably originated as a misreading of 錢, which stands for 文錢, the coin with the smallest face value.

 It will be observed that the cards used as Ace of Tens and as Ace of Coins are not so inscribed.
 The characters on the card used as Ace of Tens say "Hundred Sons" (Bak Chi - 百子) while those on the card functioning as Ace of Coins are too stylised to be read unambiguously.
 Miss Tsoi's grandmother called it "Mao Ta" but Mr Pang's mother called it "Ma Tyen".
 Young (1886) called it "Mo Kwoeng", Prince of Mao, and The Suffocated renders it as Mau Gung (毛公).
 The Extra Ace was called "Li Tyen" by Miss Tsoi's grandmother but "Yo Tyen" by Mr Pang's mother.
 Young (1886) has "Joen Tshiën" (雲錢).
 Although it bears the character for "Coins" it is not accounted a member of the Coins suit.
-Dylan W.H.S calls the extra ace Leeten (麗綫) and the spare card Leefa (麗花), but according to The Suffocated the spare card is in fact Luk Fa (鹿花 "Stagflower").
+Dylan W.H.S calls the extra ace Leeten (麗綫) and the spare card Leefa (麗花), but according to Hill Li these should be 梨綫 and 梨花 respectively.
+According to The Suffocated the spare card is Luk Fa (鹿花 "Stagflower").